 The tyre pressures must be adjusted when cold (please refer to the label located on the edge of the driver's door).
-If tyre pressures cannot be checked when the tyres are cold, the recommended pressures must be increased by 0.2 to 0.3 bar (3 PSI).
+If the pressure cannot be checked when the tyres are cold, increase the recommended pressures by 0.2 to 0.3 bar (3 PSI).